moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

 Objectives
 ==========

+After the lesson students will be able to:

-- To understand what a microcontroller is and what it may be used for.
+- explain what a microcontroller is and what it may be used for
+- use an emulator to program and simulate and Arduino
-- To introduce the basics of programming an Arduino microcontroller.
+- program an Arduino with basic C code
-- To understand what is and how to use an emulator.

 Microcontrollers
 ================